Anthares101/the3musketeers-k8s-lab-hyperv/README.md

 ## Clean up

-If you want to just get rid of everything execute these commands:
+If you want to just get rid of everything execute these commands.
+They should be executed with Powerhell unless indicated otherwise:

-1. Remove lab (Inside WSL):
+1. Remove lab (Inside WSL as administrator):
    ```bash
    vagrant destroy -f
    ```